-First, we show how traditional monetary and, especially, labor market policy interventions are not enough to restore a low level of (youth) unemployment in Spain.
-Based on the labor market reforms in 2010, the question arises why we still observe an increase in (youth) unemployment - even in the current disinflation environment?
-For the latter note, that the inflation rate becomes even negative around -0.15 % in 2014.
+Given these labor market reforms, the question arises why we still observe an increase in (youth) unemployment.
 We call this the Spanish Puzzle since at the first glance it seems to be counterintuitive that unemployment rises as the labor market becomes more flexible.
-We show that the main explanation for this observation are given by the phenomena of downward nominal wage rigidity and the existence of a liquidity trap.
+We show that the main explanation for this observation is given by the phenomena of downward nominal wage rigidity, the existence of a liquidity trap and pessimistic private expectations regarding future economic developments.
 Note here that we especially mention the period from 2010 on, where since 2007, not surprisingly, the unemployment rate increased primarily due to temporary contracts hold by the majority of young employees.
+It can be said that under consideration of high costs of dismissal, temporary jobs are the first to be terminated or not renewed during the crisis (Balaram, 2014).

-It goes without saying that Spain experiences an upward movement in production and economic growth since the beginning of 2015.
+Spain experiences an upward movement in production and economic growth since the beginning of 2015.
 Reasons for this development can be found in the increase of private consumption and a trade surplus due to the devaluation of the Euro.
-In addition we claim that the Entrepreneur's Act from 2013 contributes to the recent recovery to a large extent.
+In addition we claim that the Entrepreneur's Act in 2013 contributes to the recent recovery to a large extent.
 This law covers policy measurements to strengthen entrepreneurship via the improvement in regulations and incentives for market entry of start-ups.
+The Spanish government therefore reacted to a low incentive of unemployed workers to capitalise their unemployment benefits for self-employed activities.
+The corresponding number has fallen by 11 % since 2008, where in 2012 only 145,000 people took the step into this direction (Balaram, 2014).
 We define entrepreneurship as the bundle of activities in order to start and run a newly founded company, while for simplicity we see this expression being equivalent to a start-up enterprise.
 Besides training-on-the-job schemes, entrepreneurial activities subsided by government officials seem to be promising in order to reduce unemployment with respect to the entrepreneur herself and the associated job vacancies to be filled by the start-up.

-Note that entrepreneurial activity can not outrun the problem of downward nominal wage rigidity - where there is evidence for the latter in the Spanish case.
+Note that entrepreneurial activity can not outrun the problem of downward nominal wage rigidity-where there is evidence for the latter in the Spanish case.
 However, newly funded businesses in the service sector with focus, for example, on biotechnology industry as well as telecommunication and internet services, can provide a new stimulus to employment of young (high-skilled) adults.
+These sectors exhibit enormous growth rates over the last two decades due to new information processing and technology shocks in general.
+Especially low-skilled members of the group of (young) unemployed people might profit by entrepreneurship as the establishment of a business goes along with jobs being created, which does not require higher educational training.
+In this respect, we identify the Entrepreneur's

-Hence, we aim to address the role of entrepreneurship in job creation, while analyzing the business challenges facing by entrepreneurs.
-In this respect, we identify the Entrepreneur's Act as a sustainable solution approach to the recent structural labor market problems in Spain in the long-run.
-Our paper is closely related to the work of Jang and Sacht (2015), where in their paper there is no deep analysis with respect to the Spanish economy but a comparison study with focus on Spain and South Korea instead.
+Act as a sustainable solution approach to the recent structural labor market problems in Spain in the long-run.
+In this paper we address the role of entrepreneurship in job creation, while analyzing the business challenges facing by entrepreneurs.
+Our paper is closely related to the work of Jang and Sacht (2015).
+In their paper there is no deep analysis with respect to the Spanish economy but a comparison study with focus on Spain and South Korea instead.